cmp-202/ssh2shell/README.md

 Text regular expression filters:
 -------------------------------
-There are two regular expression filters that remove unwanted text from responce data.
+There are two regular expression filters that remove unwanted text from response data.

-The first removes non-statndard ascii and the second removes ANSI text formating codes.
-Both of these can be modified in your host object to overide defaults.
+The first removes non-standard ascii and the second removes ANSI text formatting codes.
+Both of these can be modified in your host object to override defaults.
 It is also possible to output the ANSI codes by setting disableColorFilter to true.

 These are optional settings
 ```javascript